 Nowadays, we have the March for Life.
 Yesterday, for the 47th time in as many years, half a million or so protesters gathered outside the Supreme Court and asked the Justices to pretty, pretty, please reconsider their decision to greenlight the nation’s largest program of mass-murder.
 As always, the Justices had nothing to say.
 And so the protesters put away their signs and went home, and will doubtless do the same thing next year.

-A library could be filled with all the well-reasoned prose arguing that Roe v.
-Wade has no basis in the constitution and that America would be better off if its laws were still made by its elected legislatures.
+A library could be filled with all the erudite prose arguing that Roe v.
+Wade was badly reasoned and has no basis in the constitution, and that America would be better off if its laws were still made by its elected legislature.
 And, of course, the people who write that stuff are correct.
-Also, none of that really matters when they’re not willing to have a revolution because of it.
+Also, none of that really matters when they're not willing to have a revolution because of it.

 Methinks that these people are like the mathematician in the old joke, who wakes up to find that his room has caught fire, grabs a pad of paper, furiously rushes through a bunch of calculations, exclaims “I have proven that this fire can be put out,” and then goes back to bed.